05michaelallen/michmap/README.md

 - per-pixel reflectances are calculated as averages of unmasked pixels.
 - we use the [LEDAPS](https://daac.ornl.gov/MODELS/guides/LEDAPS_V2.html) and [LaSRC](https://www.usgs.gov/media/files/landsat-8-collection-1-land-surface-reflectance-code-product-guide) recommended cutoffs from the ATB documents*.

->For LT05: AOD < 0.3, mask all cloud and cloud shadow
->For LC08: Aerosol < High, mask all cloud and cloud shadow
+>For LT05: AOD < 0.3, mask all cloud and cloud shadow.
+For LC08: Aerosol < High, mask all cloud and cloud shadow

 ### Notes